 Jökulsárlón Ice Beach – Ice on Black Sand

-The ride over the ice water was stunning.. the view over the black sand beach covered with smaller and bigger ice cubes afterward was simply overwhelming.
+The ride over the ice water was stunning… the view over the black sand beach covered with smaller and bigger ice cubes afterward was simply overwhelming.
 We had the sun on our faces and got blinded by the reflection from the ice.
 The seagulls were gliding over the sea and the seafoam was floating over the ice beach.
-Well, no more words can describe the beauty of these moments just a 5 minutes walk from the lagoon itself.
+Well, no more words can describe the beauty of these moments, just a 5-minute walk from the lagoon itself.
 How much time did we spend in the Jökulsárlón area?
 Plan at least half a day for this unique landscape, to be sure, a bit more!
 Worth every second.

 Our Way further towards East Iceland

-Back on the A1 Ring Road around Iceland in East direction, the landscape started to change rapidly and it began to be even windier.
+Back on the A1 Ring Road around Iceland in the East direction, the landscape started to change rapidly, and it began to be even windier.
 Iceland for us is not only the country of fire and ice.
 Iceland for us is the island of wind!
-Bleak landscape, fjords and a constant change of mountain peaks and deep and narrow valleys described our way along the East Icelandic Coast.
+Bleak landscape, fjords, and a constant change of mountain peaks and deep and narrow valleys described our way along the East Icelandic Coast.

-After collecting Memories of a South Icelandic Day in Vík, the time around the Glaciers with Ice and ice cold water were full of adrenaline and pure excitement.
+After collecting Memories of a South Icelandic Day in Vík, the time around the Glaciers with Ice and ice-cold water was full of adrenaline and pure excitement.
 Walking along the black ice beach was a memorable moment of beauty.
 Make sure every single trip to the glacier ice is well organized and planned.
 We recommend booking your hiking tour of choice beforehand online.

 Karl & Daan.